-Fed Holds Policy Steady, but Sees Just One Rate Cut This Year
+Fed Sees Just One Rate Cut This Year; Bitcoin Gives Up Session Gains

 Updating its economic projections, the Fed's median expectation for the fed funds rate at year-end 2024 is now 5.1% versus 4.6% three months ago.
 This means the central bank is now anticipating just one 25 basis point rate cut this year versus 75 previously.
 The 2025 year-end fed funds expectation is now 4.1%, suggesting 100 basis points in rate cuts next year.

+At his post-meeting press conference, Fed Chairman Jerome Powell said inflation remains too high and the central bank's focus remains on returning that gauge to its 2% target.

 Earlier today, the U.S. Consumer Price Index report for May showed an unexpected slowdown in inflation last month.
 The news sent crypto, stock and bond markets sharply higher as traders ratcheted upward their expectations for the commencement of Fed rate cuts.

-The hawkish change to the 2024 rate outlook has taken some of the steam out of the bitcoin (BTC) rally, taking the price to $69,100, still up 3.5% over the past 24 hours.
+The hawkish turn in the Fed economic projections, later confirmed by Powell in his press conference, has taken the steam out of those rallies.
+Bitcoin (BTC) at 19:00 UTC had returned back to $67,300, flat over the past 24 hours.
+U.S. stocks and bonds closed the day with gains, but well off session highs.

-U.S. stocks remain sharply higher, with the Nasdaq ahead 1.7% and the S&P 500 1%.
-The dollar index remains under pressure, but off session lows and down 0.5%.
-The 10-year Treasury yield has ticked higher, but remains lower by 12.5 basis points for the day at 4.28%.

-Still ahead is Fed Chairman Jerome Powell's post-meeting press conference to begin at 2:30 p.m.
-ET at which he'll give more color on the central bank's thinking with respect to today's decision and monetary policy going forward.

 Disclosure

-Note: Update (19:15 UTC, 6/12/24): Adds comment from Powell press conference and price reaction.